-Easily the most common of the North American bear species, the black bear lives in 80 percent of the states in the U.S. as well as northern Mexico and throughout almost all of Canada.
+Easily the most common of the North American bear species, the American black bear lives in 80 percent of the states in the U.S. as well as northern Mexico and throughout almost all of Canada.
 The name can be deceiving since a black bear may be varied shades of brown and even blond, although most have black fur with a white chest.
 The typical male adult is 5 to 6 feet in length and stands as high as 7 feet tall when it rears up on its back legs.
-Large specimens can weigh as much as 500 pounds but the average is between 200 and 300 pounds.
+It is the smallest North American bear species.
+Large specimens can weigh as much as 500 pounds, but the average is between 200 and 300 pounds.

 Once found anywhere in the U.S. where there were forests to support them the black bear now resides in woodlands and swamps where there is a limited human presence.
 It is estimated that there are as many as 600,000 black bears in North America.
 The black bear is an omnivore, eating a varied diet that ranges from insects, fish, carrion and small mammals to fruits, berries and nuts.
-In the wild the black bear can live as long as 25 years.
+Black bear can live as long as 25 years in the wild.